Frequently Asked Questions

 What is the buying process for real estate in the Dominican Republic?

-1. Make a formal offer
+1 - Make a formal offer

-2. Sign the Promise of Sale
+2 - Sign the Promise of Sale

-The next step is signing a Promise of Sale, which is a legally binding document that needs to be signed in front of a Notary public.
+The next step is signing a "Promise of Sale" (aka "Promise of Purchase”).
+It is a legally binding document that needs to be signed in front of a Notary public.

-All the terms of the transaction are established in the Promise of Sale and the document will include full names of both parties, references that establish identities of both the buyer and the seller-such as valid passports, driver’s license, a default clause, legal description of the property, the date on which the property is delivered, payment terms, purchase price, the exact date of the closing, and most importantly the requirement of the seller party to sign the Deed of Sale once the final payment has been made.
+All the terms of the transaction are established in that document; it will include the full names of both parties, references establishing identities (such as valid passports, driver’s license), a clause in case of default from either parties, a legal description of the property, the final purchase price, the payment terms, the date on which the property is delivered, the exact date of the closing, and most importantly the requirement of the selling party to sign the Deed of Sale once the final payment has been made.

-3. The Deed of Sale
+3 - Sign the Deed of Sale

-When the transaction is fully paid, both parties can finalize the Deed of Sale, which is also a legally binding document that needs to be endorsed by a Notary public.
-The Deed of Sale allows the transfer of the agreed property from the seller to the buyer and makes the whole process quite simple and less expensive simply because the Promise of Sale step is not needed anymore.
+The last step for both parties to finalize the transaction is the "Deed of Sale”.
+It is also a legally binding document that needs to be endorsed by a Notary public.
+The "Deed of Sale" allows the transfer of the property from the sellers to the buyers.

 How do I make sure that the property I am purchasing is safe to buy?